 - Manual installation (Manual via command prompt?)

 Personally, I like the Client Push Installation method and that is what we are going to learn through this post.
-Let’s jump into the step by step guide to ConfigMgr Client push installation method.
+Let’s jump into the step-by-step guide to the ConfigMgr Client push installation method.

 - Admin$ share should present